yt-project/unyt/paper/paper.md

 class must also be careful to emulate the full NumPy `ndarray` API so that it can be a drop-in replacement for `ndarray`.

-![A benchmark comparing the time to perform various binary arithmetic operations on input operans that have different but dimensionallty compatible units.
-See Figure 1 for a detailed explanation of the plot style.](binary_different_units.png)

 Finally, in comparing the output of our benchmarks of `Pint`, `astropy.units`, and `unyt`, we found that in-place operations making use of a NumPy `ufunc` will unexpectedly strip units in `Pint`.
 For example, if `a` and `b` are `Pint` `Quantity` instances, `np.add(a, b, out=out))` will operate on `a` and `b` as if neither have units attached.
-Interestingly, without the `out` keyword, `Pint` does get the correct answer, so it's possible that this is a bug in `Pint`, and we have reported it as such upstream (see https://github.com/hgrecco/pint/issues/644).
+Interestingly, without the `out` keyword, `Pint` does get the correct answer, so it is possible that this is a bug in `Pint`, and we have reported it as such upstream (see https://github.com/hgrecco/pint/issues/644).